Antanas Kriščiukaitis: Primer for children

 In 1892, Varpas announced a competition for a new primer for children and received four submissions.
 The primer by Kriščiukaitis was awarded the 50 ruble prize and was printed in 1895.
 It was republished in 1901, 1903, and 1907.
 He understood that many children learned to read Lithuanian at home without any teacher's help.
 Therefore, he tried to include interesting sample texts to spark children's curiosity.
-He translated texts from a primer by Leo Tolstoy, added samples of Lithuanian folklore, and entirely skipped prayers or other religious texts that attracted criticism from the clergy.
-The primer also abandoned the old rote memorization of syllable by syllable (slebizavimas) in favor of the synthetic phonics.
+He translated texts from a primer by Leo Tolstoy, added samples of Lithuanian folklore, and entirely skipped prayers or other religious texts – this attracted criticism from the clergy.
+Overall, the primer showed influence of Rodnoe slovo by Konstantin Ushinsky.

+The primer also abandoned the old rote memorization of syllable-by-syllable (slebizavimas) in favor of the synthetic phonics.
 The introduction to the alphabet was originally reworked to suit the Lithuanian language.
 Very likely that in this work Kriščiukaitis was assisted by linguist Jonas Jablonskis.
-While pedagogically it was a much-improved primer, it was not very popular and republished only six years later due to criticism by the clergy and because people used to the old slebizavimas did not know how to teach the new method to children.
+While pedagogically it was a much-improved primer, it was not very popular and republished only six years later due to the criticism by the clergy and because people used to the old method of slebizavimas did not know how to teach the new method to children.
 Therefore, when Povilas Višinskis published his primer in 1905, he added an instruction to parents and teachers on how to teach this new method.